 Even though you are providing a financial service, you typically need to register with the Texas Comptroller of Public Accounts.

-• The Nuance: While ATM surcharge fees are often exempt from sales tax, buying the machine itself and buying parts/supplies often involves tax.
-Having this permit allows you to open a commercial bank account and validates your business status to federal banking partners.
+The Nuance: While ATM surcharge fees are often exempt from sales tax, buying the machine itself and purchasing parts/supplies often involves tax.
+Additionally, having this permit allows you to open a commercial bank account and validates your business status to federal banking partners.

 This is the most critical step.
 Since there is no state license, your Processing Agreement acts as your de facto license to operate.

-This is a federally regulated contract between you and a registered ISO (like Fort Yuma ATM).
+Specifically, this is a federally regulated contract between you and a registered ISO (like Fort Yuma ATM).
 This document grants you the legal authority to connect your hardware to the national banking networks (Visa, Mastercard, Star, Cirrus).
-Without this agreement, your machine cannot function.
+Without this agreement, your machine is just a metal box.

 Never rely on a handshake deal, especially in competitive markets like the City of Houston.

-You need a signed Location Agreement with the merchant (the store owner).
+You need a signed Location Agreement with the merchant.
 This contract protects your asset.
-It ensures the store owner cannot unplug your machine or kick you out if a competitor offers them a better deal next week.
+Otherwise, the store owner could unplug your machine if a competitor offers them a better deal next week.

-If you have a location but don’t want to buy the machine, check out our Texas Business Program where we provide the equipment at no cost to you.
+Don’t want to buy the machine?
+Check out our National ATM Placement Program where we provide the equipment at no cost to qualified locations.

 Texas ATM Business FAQs